ScrumbledEggs/scrumbledeggs.github.io/mechanical.md

 ## Hardware parts
 Our Mechanical System is composed of these parts based upon the design A above:
-* Stepper Mount
+* Whiteboard Rail Mount
 * Tool Changer
-* Micro controller Mount
 * Belt system
 * Counterweights

-### Stepper Mount
+### Whiteboard Rail Mounts

-This system is just a simple mount to allow the steppers to hang on the whiteboard and allow easy setup.
+This system is just a simple mount to allow the steppers and the microcontroller to hang on the whiteboard and allow easy setup.

 ![StepperMountClear.jpg](/uploads/StepperMountClear.jpg)